ariel-fu/os/lab/lab4.md

 ```

 ## Part C

+To load the symbol table for part C tests in GDB, use `lab4test_c`.

 ### Crash-safe file system

 Now that xk can add and modify files, the file system is still vulnerable to